 This is provided as supplementary information to the performance reports prepared and presented in compliance with the Global Investment Performance Standards (GIPS®).
 Nikko AM Representative Global Equity account.
 Source: Nikko AM, FactSet.

 Nikko AM Global Equity Team

-Our five portfolio managers have an average of 22 years' industry experience and have worked together as a Global Equity team for eight years.
-They have recently recruited an analyst, who is the first appointment of a new generation of talent to the team.
-The team's deliberate flat structure fosters individual accountability and collective responsibility.
+Our five portfolio managers have an average of 23 years’ industry experience and have worked together as a Global Equity team for eight years.
+Two portfolio analysts, Michael Chen (joined in February 2019) and Ellie Stephenson (joined in September 2019) are the first in a new generation of talent on the path to becoming portfolio managers.
+The team’s deliberate flat structure fosters individual accountability and collective responsibility.
 It is designed to take advantage of the diversity of backgrounds and areas of specialisation to ensure the team can find the investment opportunities others don’t.